powellcj12/hangman/README.md

 There are a number of new features to be implemented:

-1. Ensure that if a user enters a letter that was already guessed, they are notified of this and it doesn't count as another inncorrect guess.
-2. Expand the program to allow for multi-word phrases (like "Bishop Blanchet Braves") instead of single words to be guessed
+1. Expand the program to allow for multi-word phrases (like "Bishop Blanchet Braves") instead of single words to be guessed
-3. Instead of having the body parts and letters merely appear on the screen, you could have them move in from offscreen for a type of animation effect.
+2. Instead of having the body parts and letters merely appear on the screen, you could have them move in from offscreen for a type of animation effect.

 Testing
 -------